Milparinka, Outback NSW

 In time, Milparinka grew into a substantial township with four hotels, a bank, shops, a library, a newspaper office, police station and courthouse, a Cobb and Co office, school, post office and more.
 Plans were made to build a hospital.
 The telegraph was linked to Sydney in 1896, and coach services arrived twice a week from Wilcannia and later Broken Hill.

 Today, Milparinka is a ghost of its former self, but as heritage township has much to offer.
-A devoted local community group has restored four of the most significant buildings, the courthouse, police station, gaol cells, and former kitchen and turned them into a vibrant, awarding winning Heritage Precinct.
-A Visitor Information Centre operates with the help of "visiting volunteers" during the tourist season.
+A devoted local community group has restored four of the most significant buildings, the courthouse, police station, gaol cells, and former kitchen and turned them into a vibrant, awarding winning Heritage Precinct, and one of the original hotels, the Albert ( now known as the Milparinka Hotel) still operates.

 A walking trail around the township connects significant historic locations, whilst ongoing survey work is reconstructing the original town layout.
 A pastoral museum, public gardens and pioneer memorials complete the attractions.

 Today beautifully restored colonial buildings provide the venue for interpretive and visitor information, while garden-sites combine recreation and learning with hands-on mining displays for children (and the young at heart).